 “When we hired Dr. Whalen, we were aware of his major scientific discoveries and his work to prevent the transmission of TB and HIV in Ugandan populations.
 We are pleased that this work has continued with the assistance of UGA faculty and students,” said Phillip L. Williams, dean of the College of Public Health.
 “He certainly deserves the Beckman Award.”

 Whalen will receive a $25,000 award and will be honored at a ceremony to take place later this year.
 He joins associate professor Dawn D. Bennett-Alexander in the Terry College of Business and professor Melisa “Misha” Cahnmann-Taylor in the College of Education, who each received a Beckman Award in 2015.

 The Beckman Award was created by Gail McKnight Beckman in 2008 in memory of her mother, Dr. Elizabeth Hurlock Beckman, who was a celebrated educator and author and was one of the first female psychology professors at Columbia University.

-Additional coverage at UGA Today: http://news.uga.edu/releases/article/beckman-award-for-teaching-excellence/; ASPPH Friday Letter: http://www.aspph.org/georgia-professor-honored-with-beckman-award-for-teaching-excellence/
+Additional coverage at UGA Today: https://news.uga.edu/releases/article/beckman-award-for-teaching-excellence/ and ASPPH Friday Letter: https://www.aspph.org/georgia-professor-honored-with-beckman-award-for-teaching-excellence/